Blog / Software Testing

 Summary

-This article discussed false positive and false negative results in software testing, as well as their causes and how to prevent them.
-As we discussed, false negative results are worse than false positives since bugs remain in the code indefinitely.
-We introduced a technique known as mutation testing.
-Mutation testing enables test engineers to identify false negatives in code.
-Furthermore, we outlined some best practices for avoiding false positive and false negative outcomes in your tests.
+In this article, we discussed false positive and false negative results in software testing, what causes them and how to prevent them.
+We also mentioned that false negatives are worse than false positives since bugs might remain in the code and not be detected.
+Furthermore, we mentioned some best practices for avoiding false positives and negatives.

 Frequently Asked Questions